raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 Place these inside the `forever`{:class="block3control"} loop, each with a `wait`{:class="block3control"} block after it.

-Set the two `waits`{:class="block3control"} for a very short time, e.g. 0.8 seconds after turning the pin high and 0.5 seconds after turning it low again.
+Set the two `waits`{:class="block3control"} for a very short time, e.g. 0.8 seconds after you have turned the pin high and 0.5 seconds after you have turned it low again.

 ```blocks3
 when [space v] key pressed